 Important medical disclaimer

 US Telehealth Review publishes editorial reviews for informational purposes only.
-Nothing on this site is medical advice.
+Nothing on US Telehealth Review is medical advice.
 The site does not establish a doctor-patient relationship.
-Readers should consult a licensed clinician before starting, stopping, or changing any medication or peptide therapy.
+Readers need to consult a licensed clinician before starting, stopping, or changing any medication or peptide therapy.

 Not medical advice